chrissimpkins/PyDOC/README.md

 ## About

-PyDOC allows you to search Python 2 or Python 3 documentation on [http://docs.python.org](http://docs.python.org/) for selected built-in Python modules, classes, methods, and functions in the Sublime Text editor text.
+PyDOC allows you to search Python 2 or Python 3 documentation on [http://docs.python.org](http://docs.python.org/) for built-in Python modules, classes, methods, and functions that are selected in the Sublime Text editor.
 A browser window is launched (in your default browser), using your selected text as the query term for the Python 2 or Python 3 documentation.

 By default, the most recent Python 2 or Python 3 release documentation is used.